swg1251/AdventOfCode/README.md

 # AdventOfCode
-This project hold my solutions for various years of Advent of Code.
+This project holds my solutions for various years of Advent of Code.
 This repository is only intended for personal use/sharing solutions with others, and therefore includes my input files.
 To run this on your own input, simply replace the file in the proper YEAR/input folder and run.